JvanKatwijk/qt-1090/README.md

 ---------------------------------------------------------------------------

 The GUI contains:
 * a.
-A display showing samples, starting with the preamble.
+A display showing samples, starting with the preamble, with thel length of a short message;
-Touching the "preamble" button will show all preambles passing some elementary tests (red and green), or only the preambles of messages passing a CRC test.
+Touching the "preamble" button will show all preambles passing some elementary tests (red and green), or only the preambles of messages passing a CRC test (green);
 * b.
-A table with a count of the number of occurrences for each type of message that was detected in the input stream.
+For the different message types the number of occurrences, detected in the input stream;
-* c. a list of numbers indicating statistics.
+* c. a list of numbers indicating statistics, such as the number of messages with a preamble passing the preamble test, and the number of messages passing the crc check;
-* d. a list of buttons.
+* d. a row buttons.

 ----------------------------------------------------------------------------
 The preamble